Saacho/basic-password-manager/README.md

 # basic-password-manager
-utilize javax.crypto, AES encryption, and hashing to create a functional password manager
+Utilizes javax.crypto, AES encryption, and hashing in a functional password manager.